 This decade, the Chinese luxury market growth was around 6% per year.
 However, it is now weakened by the coronavirus.
 The pandemic affects both demand and offer of the luxury industry.
 Some recent changes of the industry as digitalization help it to hold market share.
 Still, the important growth might come to an end.
 Is the Coronavirus just a short term crisis or a keystone for a new Chinese luxury market?
 It might be the opportunity for Chinese luxury brands to rise, whereas the European industry is down.
-First, we will take a loot at the demand.
-Then we will discuss the opportunities in the Chinese luxury market after COVID-19
+First, we will take a look at the ups and downs of demand.
+Then we will discuss the opportunities in the Chinese luxury market after COVID-19.

 How COVID-19 is jeopardizing the Chinese luxury demand